one100solutions/website-viands/README.md

 ##How to Run

->cd to directory and run gulp
+>cd to directory
+> run
+- npm install
+- bower install
+- run gulp